patricegautier/unifiZabbix/README.md

 ### {$UNIFI_CHECK_FREQUENCY}
 I have this set to '1m'

+### {$UNIFI_CHECK_TIMEOUT}
+How long to wait for devices to return data.
+I have this set to '5' (not 5s), as some switch regularly take 2-3s to respond.
+Note that you should have the overall Zabbix TIMEOUT, or ZBX_TIMEOUT if you are using the container version set to at a value greater than this

+### {$UNIFI_DISCOVERY_FREQUENCY}
+How often to discover features of devices, mostly switch port names; I have this set to 15mns

 ### {$UNIFI_ALERT_TEMP}
 The temperature in Celsius above which to alert.
 I have set this to '90'.